Roguekiller/Bing_Points_Automation/README.md

 ### Execution Complete:
 - User input is required once the task has completed to properly close out the progam.
 It also ensures that it ran properly.
 - Upon entering Y/y all used programs will close e.g Firefox, Python, Geckodriver.exe.

+### Imporant Update:
+This version of the program currently has an error due to how elements are gathered on the search bar.
+Further delving into the source code for the search page on bing is required, before this program is running again.